narthur/av-done/README.md

 - Learn how to SSH into a Siteground staging copy
 - Email user for more details regarding issue playing sermons on car stereo

+## 3/9/2020

+- Update API access token for audioverse-mobile local dev
+- Configure audioverse-mobile Docker container to restart automatically on crash
+- Explicitly set app media buffering indicator color to black
+- Document how to run the audioverse-mobile test suite

 ## 3/10/2020

 - Built out mobile navigation prototype for admin client in Sketch